MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 [OnNavigationToDownload](#onnavigationtodownload) | Raised when a navigation has ended in a download.
 [OnNewWindow](#onnewwindow) | Raised when a new window has been created.
 [OnPopupBlocked](#onpopupblocked) | Raised when a popup window was blocked.
-[OnPrepareToExitRegionFailed](#onpreparetoexitregionfailed) | Raised when the browser has failed to a handle a previous `DualEnginePrepareToExitRegion` call.
+[OnPrepareToExitRegionFailed](#onpreparetoexitregionfailed) | Raised when the browser has failed to a handle a previous IDualEngine20Browser::DualEnginePrepareToExitRegion() call.
-[OnReadyToExitRegion](#onreadytoexitregion) | Raised when the browser has successfully handled a previous `DualEnginePrepareToExitRegion` call.
+[OnReadyToExitRegion](#onreadytoexitregion) | Raised when the browser has successfully handled a previous IDualEngine20Browser::DualEnginePrepareToExitRegion() call.
 [OnTabCrashed](#ontabcrashed) | Raised when the tab has crashed.
 [OnTabHangReported](#ontabhangreported) | Raised when the browser is hung.
 [OnUnexpectedRundown](#onunexpectedrundown) | Raised when the browser has closed unexpectedly.